Table of contents

 Save as will give you the option to change question type.
 You can use this option for radio buttons, checkboxes and drop-down menus.
 Note: We advise you not to use Save as after the survey has been activated and you have started to receive answers.
 This may cause you to lose response data or cause data offset in your report.

-Random order is used if you want all response alternatives to be presented in a random order.
+Random order is used if you want all answer options to be presented in a random order.

 Random order -1 is used if you want all response alternatives, except the last alternative, to be presented in a random order.
 E.g. when the last alternative has a textbox.